Mohamed Ibrahim Moustafa: Assassination attempt

 On 5 September 2013, a car bomb detonated in Ibrahim's convoy as it traveled through Nasr City.
 Ibrahim was unharmed, but more than 21 people were injured, with one of the injured dying on 6 September.
-Egyptian Islamic Jihad denied that it was the perpetrator of the attack, stating that it stopped using bombings as a method during the rule of Hosni Mubarak.
+The Egyptian Islamic Jihad denied that it was the perpetrator of the attack, stating that it stopped using bombings as a method during the rule of Hosni Mubarak.
 A jihadist group named Ansar Bait al-Maqdis claimed responsibility.